Town of East Hampton – The Springs Historic District Guidelines

 139 Hampton Street, Sag Harbor 631.725.4711

-- From the early 1800's until the mid 1900's, the section of historic Sag Harbor known as Eastville was home to a multi-ethnic population of free Blacks, European immigrants and Native Americans.
-The area evolved through many economic changes, including two devastating village fires, the rise and fall of the whaling industry, the development and decline of factories, and a boom in the tourist and resort business.
-Today Eastville retains its ethnic mix, while preserving its modest character amidst the glamour and wealth of the Hamptons.
+- From the early 1800s until the mid-1900s, the section of historic Sag Harbor known as Eastville was home to a multi-ethnic population of free Blacks, European immigrants, and Native Americans.
+The area evolved through many economic changes, including two devastating village fires, the rise and fall of the whaling industry, the development and decline of factories, and a boom in the tourism and resort business.
+Today Eastville retains its ethnic mix while preserving its modest character amidst the glamour and wealth of the Hamptons.